• Skip to primary navigation

 Jump to Recipe

-This healthy Fruit Salsa with Cinnamon Chips is one of our favorite summertime appetizers!
-Loaded with all the best fresh fruits summer has to offer, this easy recipe is always the hit of any party or BBQ!
+This healthy fruit salsa with cinnamon tortilla chips is one of our favorite summertime appetizers!
+Loaded with all the best fruits summer has to offer, this easy recipe is always the hit of any party or BBQ!
 It’s ready in 30 minutes and is gluten-free, vegan and paleo-friendly!

 Overhead view of a bowl of fruit salsa with surrounded by cinnamon chips

-This recipe is a great healthy summer appetizer (just like this layered Greek dip and this Chocolate Hummus) and can be adjusted to comply with mostly every dietary need.
-Is gluten-free, vegan and even paleo-friendly!
+This recipe is a yummy healthy summer appetizer (just like this layered Greek dip and this Chocolate Hummus) and can be adjusted to comply with mostly every dietary need.
+Is gluten-free, vegan and even paleo-friendly.

 Front view of a bowl of Fruit Salsa Recipe with cinnamon chips on a serving plate